SET-IITGN/Minecraft/README.md

-## Instructions to generate dataset :
+## Instructions to generate dataset:

 First, clone the repository using
 ```